 Maker Entry Passes

-Check your emails in the week of May 7 for more logistics details and information we may need from you!
+Check your emails in the couple weeks before the Faire for more logistics details and information we may need from you!

 As guests at Prairieland Park, we must abide by all regulations of a public facility.
 These are designated primarily to ensure public safety, and we thank you for your cooperation in complying with these rules and regulations.